ethannicholas/Frost/docs/overview.md

         }
     }

 A class may subclass one class and any number of interfaces.
+Only classes annotated with the `@extendable` annotation may be subclassed.

 Choices
 -------